It can be very helpfull for you ONLY if you deal with 8-bit RISC microprocessors from Atmel Corporation .

 Main features:

 - full support of chip behaivour.
-It emulate IRQ system, timers, UART, EEPROM, BOOTLOADER and so on.
+It emulate IRQ system, timers,

 - proc filesystem support.
-While emulation run, you have full access to chip identities via files proc/FLASH,proc/RAM and proc/EEPROM.
-Also you can watch identities in text file proc/io.
+While emulation run, you have full access

 - embeded simple step-by-step debugger and disassembler